NathanDuran/CAMS-Dialogue-Annotation/schema.md

 Communicative function of a dialogue act performed by the sender, S, in order to mitigate to the feelings of gratitude which the addressee, A’, has expressed.

-**Example:** “Don’t mention it”
+**Example:** “Don’t mention it.”

 ### apology

-Communicative function of a dialogue act performed by the sender, S, in order to signal that he wants the addressee, A, to know that S regrets something; S puts pressure on A to acknowledge this.
+Communicative function of a dialogue act performed by the sender, S, in order to signal that they want the addressee, A, to know that S regrets something; S puts pressure on A to acknowledge this.

 **Example:** “Sorry about that.”